Skip to content

 Step 1: Enroll your first device

-Step 3: Enroll and set up your second device
+Step 2: Enroll your second device

 Both devices must be enrolled in your Cloudflare account for the connection to work.

-Step 4: Verify your connection
+Step 3: Verify your connection

-To view your device's assigned virtual IP:
+To view your device's assigned Mesh IP:

 After verifying your connection, consider securing your connected devices with policies and access controls:

-• Set up Gateway policies: By default, all enrolled devices can reach each other over the virtual IP space.
+• Set up Gateway policies: By default, all enrolled devices can reach each other over the Mesh IP space.
 Gateway policies let you scan, filter, and log traffic between your devices.
 For more information, refer to DNS policies, Network policies, and HTTP policies.

 • Create an Access application: Restrict access to specific destinations on enrolled devices with identity-based rules.
 For more information, refer to Secure a private IP or hostname.